peter-conalgo/freesurface/README.md

 If you are company that thinks they would like to pinoneer in an area like this, let us know!

+### We need publicity

+This is all well in good, but it is still just a spec among specs right now.
+There is no valid case to say that what is written here right now if effective enough to get someone involved.
+If anyone has any ideas about how to get more participation in this, please make an issue or contact us.

 ### What sort of industries could this work in?

 As of right now, it's just a big fat guess, so we are saying ALL.
 I hear of a lot of